cywusky/TestDag/README.md

 # AirflowDAGs

-The repository provides a template to build data transformation processes in a scalable and flexible fashion on AWS using Airflow. <br>
+The repository provides a template to build data transformation processes in a scalable and flexible way on AWS using Airflow. <br>
 This repository automatically syncs with the Airflow instance running on AWS every minute on the master branch. <br>

 ##  Using Airflow to Orchestrate Data Transformation on AWS